-But Chris' daughter was also battling a bipolar condition that wouldn't be diagnosed for years.
+But Chris' daughter was also living with an undiagnosed bipolar condition.
 She returned to drugs, self-medicating her mental illness.
 In 2006 she attempted suicide.
-Soon after, she was arrested for drug possession and jumped her court-ordered probation.
+Soon after, she was arrested for drug possession.

 At that point, Chris decided to pursue emergency custody of both grandchildren.
 She learned about the Kinship Program, part of The Children's Home in Pinellas County.
-The program helped her navigate the court process to get full custody of the children, secure Social Security funds for them, and connect to support groups.
+The program helped her navigate the court process to get full custody of the children, secure Social Security funds for them, and find support groups.